grafana/mimir/docs/sources/architecture/distributor.md

 _The rate limiting can be overridden on a per-tenant basis by setting `ingestion_rate` and `ingestion_burst_size` in the overrides section of the runtime configuration._

+_Prometheus remote write doesn't retry requests on 429 HTTP response status code by default.
+This behaviour can be modified setting `retry_on_http_429: true` in the Prometheus [`remote_write` config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write)._

 ## High Availability Tracker

+Remote write senders, such as Prometheus, may be configured in pairs, so that metrics are still scraped and written to Grafana Mimir when one of them is shut down for maintenance or unavailable due to a failure.
+We refer to this configuration has high-availability (HA) pairs.

 The distributor includes a High Availability (HA) Tracker.

-When enabled, the distributor deduplicates incoming series from Prometheus servers configured in a high-availability (HA) setup.
+When enabled, the distributor deduplicates incoming series from Prometheus HA pairs.
 This allows you to have multiple HA replicas of the same Prometheus servers, writing the same series to Mimir and then deduplicate these series in the Mimir distributor.

 For further information on how it works and how to configure it, see the [configure HA deduplication]({{<relref "../operating-grafana.mimir/configure-ha-deduplication.md">}}) guide.